divyanshu4236/Breast-Cancer-Prediction/README.md

 # Logistic-Regression

-Here I have Logistic Regression to predict whether a tumor is benign or malignant on the dataset available in Sklearn library
+Here I have used Logistic Regression to predict whether a tumor is benign or malignant on the dataset available in Sklearn library.